aiidateam/aiida-core/docs/source/tutorial/basic.rst

        ...:
        ...: submit(builder)

+When using ``submit`` the calculation job is not run in the local interpreter but is sent off to the daemon and you get back control instantly.
-Note that the submission finishes very quickly, and that it returns the ``CalcJob`` that was just submitted:
+Instead of the *result* of the calculation, it returns the node of the ``CalcJob`` that was just submitted:

 .. code-block:: ipython